-13.5.
-Sales Charge
+13.5 Sales Charge

 The Sales Charge imposed by the Distributor and Sub-distributors appointed by the Distributor may vary, but may not exceed 5.5% of the purchase price of Shares.
-The "I", "IP", "IS", "ID", "II", "IO", "IX" and "IXO" Shares do not have a Sales Charge.
+The "I", "IP", "IS", "IO", "IX" and "IXO" Shares do not have a Sales Charge.

-The "B" Shares and "C" Shares do not have a Sales Charge but investors are subject to a CDSC as described above at Section 3 "Description of Share Classes".
-The CDSC varies between 4% and 1% of the lower of either initial purchase price or total net asset value of the "B" Shares or "C" Shares being redeemed and will be deducted from the redemption proceeds.
+The "C" Shares do not have a Sales Charge but investors are subject to a CDSC as described above at Section 3 "Description of Share Classes".
+The CDSC amounts to 1% of the lower of either initial purchase price or total net asset value of the "C" Shares being redeemed and will be deducted from the redemption proceeds.